Mira0507/uniprot_api/README.md

 ```

-## 2. Iteratively retrieving data using a function
+## 2. Iteratively retrieve data using a function

-I'll be demonstrating how to retrieve one record at a time using the function below:
+I wrote a function to retrieve one record at a time here:

 ```r